-Make sure you get travel and health insurance before your trip, just to be on the safe side.
-Safety Wing is my go-to and they are cheap and easy to claim with – it also auto renews every month unless you turn it off so you don’t have to think about it on longer trips.
+Make sure you get travel and health insurance before your trip.
+Safety Wing is my go-to and they are cheap and easy to claim with – it auto-renews every month unless you turn it off so you don’t have to think about it on longer trips.

 Safety Wing also allows you to sign up when you are already traveling, unlike a lot of other travel insurance providers.

 - Tackling the Hike From Aspen to Crested Butte: The Best Hike in Colorado

 - Trekking Kalaw to Inle Lake: One of the Best Treks I Have Ever Done